What is a brow lift?

 Recovery and Outlook

-Is a brow lift permanent?
+How long does a brow lift last?

 When to Call the Doctor

-When should I contact a healthcare provider?
+When should I see my healthcare provider?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy